16 Day Te Wai Pounamu

 This morning drive to Marahau to connect with the Aqua taxi transfer to Awaroa Lodge.
 Located at the quiet northern end of Abel Tasman National Park, it is the perfect vantage point to explore the famous Abel Tasman Coastal Track – the most beautiful of all New Zealand’s ‘Great Walks’.
 (2 nights)

-Depart Franz Josef and travel down the West Coast, alongside braided riverbeds, native forests and roadside waterfalls before climbing up over the Haast Pass and through Mount Aspiring National Park, with its impressive mountains sculpted by glaciers during the Ice Ages.
-Then follow the shores of Lakes Hawea and Wanaka to the alpine resort village of Queenstown, regarded as New Zealand’s premier holiday destination.
-(3 nights)
+Farewell Franz Josef and travel down the West Coast, alongside braided riverbeds, native forests and roadside waterfalls before climbing up over the Haast Pass and through Mount Aspiring National Park.

 To experience the best of Doubtful Sound, upgrade to an overnight cruise and instead of returning to Queenstown, stay onboard the Fiordland Navigator.
 Return to Queenstown by coach the next day.
 This upgrade package adds an extra day to your itinerary.

-Make sure to stop off at the historic & beautiful mining village of Arrowtown today before journeying through the rugged and beautiful landscape of Otago.
+Make sure to stop off at the historic and beautiful mining village of Arrowtown today before journeying through the rugged and beautiful landscape of Otago.
 Cross the Lindis Pass into the Mackenzie Country to arrive at Mt Cook National Park a World Heritage listed site.
 Mt Cook is Australasia’s highest mountain at 3764 metres.
-The park covers over 70,000 hectares of breathtaking alpine scenery and is also home to the Tasman Glacier, the longest in the Southern hemisphere (optional Ski-plane & helicopter flights are available subject to weather conditions).
+The park covers over 70,000 hectares of breathtaking alpine scenery and is also home to the Tasman Glacier, the longest in the Southern hemisphere (Optional Ski-plane and helicopter flights are available subject to weather conditions).

 There are 13 reviews of this tour from past clients of Relaxing Journeys, averaging 5 out of 5.